alex3robertson-psycdalex/Alex-D-Cypher/README.md

 without the gym

-the ego will blow it
+i know my ego will blow it

 into the submit